SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** void

-Delete authorization action deletes the authorization for an account's permission.
+Delete authorization action removes the authorization for an account's permission.
 Parameter Name | Description
 account | - the account for which the permission authorization is deleted, permission | - the permission name been deleted.